AOL83/Remember-Me-By-Trade/README.md

 * Home Page Features Continued...
-    - The home page consists of the following one landing page with an image a welcome message in the head, beneath that is an infomaiton section with a small brief then another section containing three further images and infomation about services.
-Then the first information box provides the site user with introduction about RMBT IT & Office suppsupport Solutions Agency, their training, experience, and work ethos.
+    - The home page consists of the following one landing page with an image a welcome message in the head, beneath that is an information section with a small brief then another section containing three further images and information about services.
+Then the first information box provides the site user with introduction about RMBT IT & Office Support Solutions Agency, their training, experience, and work ethos.
 There is also a links at the bottom of the page that encourage the user to visit us on our socila networks.
     - The second information box provides brief contact information.
-    - The information boxes are styled with a darker colour so that text is aloud to stand out.
+    - The information boxes are styled with a darker colour so that text is allowed to stand out.
     - As a decorative feature for this section.
 These are displayed next to each other on larger screens, but stacked on top of each other when on smaller screens, like mobile phones.
-     - The iframe map feather is to show the companys location i felt adding this was important.
+     - The iframe map feature is to show the companys location I felt adding this was important.

 * Contact Form
     - Input fields to submit name, company name, phone, and email address.
     - Text area to add information for a message to RBMT.
     - Submit button - With background effect.
 This button currently links to a thank-you page where a thank you message that will be displayed to let the user know their information has been submitted and RMBT will be in contact in due course.
-    - Each field has a ```required``` attribute applied to ensure users input all fields before submiting, the contact form is responsive on desktop devices the contact content is shifted to the left of the form and on smaller devices the contact content is stacked.
+    - Each field has a ```required``` attribute applied to ensure users input all fields before submitting.The contact form is responsive on desktop devices and on smaller devices the contact content is stacked.

 ![Contact Form Screenshot](assets/images/contact-form.png)